Kubernetes Cluster Access

 1. Log in to the Akeyless Console and go to Items.

-3. Click on the Secure Remote Access tab, select the pencil icon and enable the Secure Remote Access, then fill in the following fields:
+3. Click on the Secure Remote Access tab, select the pencil icon and enable Secure Remote Access, then fill in the following fields:

 For GKE Dynamic Secrets or EKS Dynamic Secrets: